wesleywerner/dregosadv/design/doc.md

 #### Deadly Drop
 _(Not Implemented, Not Tested)_
 * Why: Save yourself from a deadly fall.
-* What: Crossing the Rope Bridge has a random chance in the bridge snapping, a message prints and gives the player one turn to act to save themselves.
+* What: Crossing the Rope Bridge has a random chance of a plank breaking, the player gets one turn to respond.
 * How: Whip the bridge to save yourself from falling.
 * Where: Rope Bridge